 According to the Oxford Dictionary of English the Bismillah is an invocation used by Muslims at the beginning of an undertaking.
 It might be similar to the following "In the name of God, Most Gracious, Most Merciful."

 Should Christians therefore eat meat blessed by a Muslim?
-Would a Muslim eat meat that was blessed by the Christian church?
 This is certainly food for thought.